Starting up in practice

 - Consumer credit activities, including referring clients to a finance company for payments of fees or allowing fee payment by instalment

-ICAS' Practice Management course is a mandatory requirement for all PC holders once every five years..
-This course should be of benefit to all PC Holders and provide a full regulatory and technical update as well as allowing the opportunity to meet fellow practitioners and members of the ICAS team.
+It is mandatory for all PC holders to complete ICAS' Practice Management Course once every five years.
+The course provides a full regulatory and technical update as well as allowing the opportunity to meet fellow practitioners and members of the ICAS team.
 All new PC holders will need to attend the morning session of the course within 12 months of obtaining their PC.